Khalifa Fund Highlights Entrepreneurship In UAE At UNIDO’s 18th General Conference - UrduPoint

 Khalifa Fund Highlights Entrepreneurship In UAE At UNIDO’s 18th General Conference

-Being held for the first time in the middle East and North Africa (MENA) region under the theme ‘Industry 2030 – Innovate.
+Being held for the first time in the middle East and North Africa region under the theme, "Industry 2030 – Innovate.
 Connect.
-Transform our Future,’ the 18th session focuses on key themes such as youth and entrepreneurship, gender equity, the circular economy and other drivers in the move to achieve sustainable development.
+Transform our Future", the 18th session focuses on key themes such as youth and entrepreneurship, gender equity, the circular economy and other drivers to achieve sustainable development.

-In the first days of the session, KFED has highlighted its initiatives aimed at promoting innovation and entrepreneurship in Abu Dhabi and the UAE.
-It has also discussed the ongoing programs designed to increase the socio-economic role of the local small and medium enterprises (SMEs), particularly those involved in the vital industrial sector.
-The Fund is a key strategic sponsor of the UNIDO’s 18th GC session.
+In the first days of the session, the KFED also discussed the ongoing programmes designed to increase the socio-economic role of the local small and medium enterprises, particularly those involved in the vital industrial sector.
+The fund is a key strategic sponsor of the UNIDO’s 18th GC session.

-Al Nasri also stressed on the importance of developing business projects within crucial sectors such as manufacturing and industry, which are considered as key pillars of the UAE’s economic diversification policy.

-Moreover, KFED is showcasing two of the numerous projects it currently supports, namely the ‘Smart Navigation Systems’ and the ‘Digital Research Technologies.’
-The ‘Smart Navigation Systems’ founded by the Emirati entrepreneur Mustafah Al Hashmi is a smart application that provides geographic and spatial solutions to allow users to determine their current location, as well as the whereabouts of their children, friends and certain shops.
+Moreover, the KFED is showcasing two of the numerous projects it currently supports.
+The "Smart Navigation Systems" project founded by Emirati entrepreneur, Mustafah Al Hashmi, is a smart application that provides geographic and spatial solutions to allow users to determine their current location, as well as the whereabouts of their children, friends and certain shops.
 It also enables users to search for their desired destinations and find where they have parked their cars.